Caesaropapism: Western Church

 they could claim the right to veto a papal candidate (last exercised in 1903 by His Imperial and Royal Apostolic Majesty The Emperor of Austria, Apostolic King of Hungary), or they could support rival antipopes.
-"Conquering kings" (the Theophylacti between the 10th and 12th centuries, Napoleon I in 1809, Victor Emmanuel II in 1870, for example) could curb a Pope's political rule, but they could not reliably control the Holy Father, and the papacy generally asserted and maintained its spiritual independence from secular control.
+"Conquering kings" (the Theophylacti between the 10th and 12th centuries, Napoleon in 1809, Victor Emmanuel II in 1870, for example) could curb a Pope's political rule, but they could not reliably control the Holy Father, and the papacy generally asserted and maintained its spiritual independence from secular control.
 In protestant regions in the Holy Roman Empire, the princes had the summepiscopate and remained in control until the introduction of the Weimar Constitution in 1919.